lum-ai/odinson/core/src/test/README.md

 4. Util (Unicode for now?)
 5. Patterns
 6. Quantifiers
+7. Basic tests (test very basic functionality)

 Groups that should be added?:

-7. Logical Operators
+8. Logical Operators
-8. Basic Functioning
+9. Basic Functioning

 What to do with TestPatterns.scala